noir-lang/noir/yarn-project/circuit-types/README.md

-# Types
+# Circuit Types
-A package containing types which are relevant through all the Aztec Typescript codebase (L2Block, Tx etc.).
+A package containing circuit dependent types which are relevant through all the Aztec Typescript codebase.